xen-project/xen/docs/misra/deviations.rst

        usage scope, omitting parentheses is deemed unlikely to cause issues.
      - Tagged as `deliberate` for ECLAIR.

+   * - R20.7
+     - Problems related to operator precedence can not occur if the expansion of the macro argument is surrounded by tokens '{', '}' and ';'.
+     - Tagged as `safe` for ECLAIR.

    * - R20.12
      - Variadic macros that use token pasting often employ the gcc extension `ext_paste_comma`, as detailed in `C-language-toolchain.rst`, which is